walopper/intivify/README.md

 - Make a nide header
 - Convert Stylus file to SASS and bundle in webpack
 - Unit testing
-- Code refactor (It's a little messy right now, React components must be in separated files).
+- Code refactor (It's a little messy right now, and React components must be in separated files).
 - Render views in backend with react
 - Make it responsive
 - Implement a service worker and add a manifest